Stocks Advance As Markets Focus On Rate Calls - UrduPoint

 "With inflation still well over double the target rate for all central banks, can the US Federal Reserve really afford the luxury of a pause, or are they right to be careful given the deflation coming out of China?" said Michael Hewson at CMC Markets.

-The price of the main US oil contract, WTI, slumped more than three percent to under $68 per barrel.
+The price of the main US oil contract, WTI, slumped more than four percent to under $68 per barrel.

 The drop came even after Saudi Arabia's surprise decision this month to cut output by one million barrels a day next month, and possibly for longer, in a bid to lift prices.